Jiimboeq2/HO-Exclusions/README.md

 Files are: HO_class.xml, IE: HO_guardian.xml
 see XMLs in repo for examples.
  HO-Exclusions
-If you have any more exclusions to be added please commit them directly here, or send me a message in discord @Jiimbo#6969.
+If you have any more exclusions to be added please commit them directly here

 How to use the new HO features in OgreBot.
 HO Start - This means starting a HO when there is not one active.
 Example: Fighter's is called Fighting Chance